openhealthcare/opal/doc/docs/guides/datamodel.md

 Subrecords also define various properties that will provide metadata about their display or structure, which are documented in the (Subrecord reference material)[../reference/subrecords.md]

+### Lookup Lists

+OPAL comes with a set of clinical terminology data models out of the box. - we often want to link our records to one of these - for example to record a type of condition a patient might have, or a drug they are taking.

+Full documentation of these is available in the [Lookup lists](lookup_lists.md) documentation.